 We know that the early journals of Princess Victoria were read by the Duchess of Kent and therefore lacked the piquancy that we have come to expect with the vivid nature of Queen Victoria’s letters and journals, although the latter were, of course, edited later by her youngest daughter Princess Beatrice, on the Queen’s instructions.
 Paradoxically, though much has been made of the later journals of the Queen suffering from this editing, it is noteworthy that her earlier memoirs probably suffered in a different way, because they were read by additional eyes as well as her own and so, possibly edited by herself.
 Reading them, there is a probable sense of the petulant Princess Victoria, gagging her own instinctive voice, because the journal was read by others.
 Nevertheless, the power of her own personality still bursts on to the pages, perhaps symbolic of her own struggle within the suffocation of what became known as the ‘Kensington system’ – her character pushing its way through.

 The last entry that concerns Mrs Brock was made in Princess Victoria’s journal, for Sunday 22 May 1836, two days before her seventeenth birthday.
 Unsurprisingly, it is the most detailed entry because it records Victoria receiving the news of her former nursemaid’s death.
 In it, we have a character sketch of Mrs Brock, although again there is no emotion.
 Predictably, however, as would become typical with Queen Victoria, death was the occasion to reflect in writing her connection with the individual and usually, the length of time in question.
-The death of ‘dear Boppy’ was no exception.
-Mrs Brock died on Friday, 20 May 1836.
+The death of ‘dear Boppy’ was no exception: ‘Received the news of the death of my poor old Nurse, Mrs Brock, which took place the day before yesterday…’ (op. cit., Esher, The Girlhood of Queen Victoria, 159).
+This tells us then that Mrs Brock died on Friday, 20 May 1836.
 We do not know the cause.

 Interestingly, this tells us that Mrs Brock did indeed leave the household of the Duchess of Kent at Kensington Palace and that this must have been sometime in 1824.
 Whatever the truth of the possible pleasantness or unpleasantness of Mrs Brock’s nature, we must also remember the notorious tantrums of her royal charge, who had once thrown a pair of scissors at her governess.
 The Duchess of Kent once replied that her little daughter had ‘been good this morning, but yesterday there was a little storm.’
 ‘Two storms’ was the impertinent (though no doubt correct) comment from Princess Victoria, ‘one at dressing and one at washing’. (op. cit., Hibbert, pp. 17-18).
 So, whatever Mrs Brock’s temperament, she had to put up with childish royal pique.